CloudSecLuke/cloudsecluke.github.io/index.md

 - Collaborated with fellow cybersecurity professionals to enhance the digital security posture of Ohio’s critical infrastructure and local organizations.

 This volunteer experience has allowed me to refine my skills, contribute to a meaningful cause, and actively protect the community from emerging cyber threats.

+In addition, I'm also the founder of CodeBridge Cincinnati which is a 501(c)(3) Non-Profit organization whose mission is to provide technological (coding courses, Chromebooks, computer lab materials, etc.) resources to underprivileged schools and individuals.

 ---